MyoHub/myoconverter/README.md

 Please also see [this list of models](https://myoconverter.readthedocs.io/en/latest/models.html) converted using MyoConverter.

-**_NOTE:__** Speed test was done on a *12th Gen Intel® Core™ i5-12500H × 16* CPU.
-Parallel computing is implemented, so more Threads in CPU will lead faster conversion.
+**_NOTE:_** Speed test was done on a *12th Gen Intel® Core™ i5-12500H × 16*.
+Parallel computing is implemented, so more Threads in CPU will lead to faster conversion.

 **_NOTE:_** The converted XML model contains a keyframe which should be used when initialising the model.
 This keyframe sets the joint values such that all the joint/muscle path constraints are met.
 However, MuJoCo does not load the keyframe by default.
 When using the MuJoCo `simulate` GUI, please hit the `Load key` button to load the keyframe.
 When loading the model using MuJoCo P  ython bindings, you can use following functions to load the keyframe:
 ```python